strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 ### Hooks API

-The Hooks API allows a plugin to create and register hooks, i.e places in the application where plugins can add personalized behavior.
+The Hooks API allows a plugin to create and register hooks, i.e. places in the application where plugins can add personalized behavior.

 Hooks should be registered during the [bootstrap](#bootstrap) lifecycle of a plugin.